Uploading files with API

 Get file info

-There're various methods to get file information: via Upload API, REST API, or URL API.
+There’re various methods to get file information: via Upload API file info, REST API file info, or URL API file info.
 Upload API gives you limited but essential access, while REST API gives full details.
 Integration implementation may vary, please refer to the respective documentation.

 Check out detailed API reference for file info.